 Coliseum Alfonso Pérez

-The arc-shaped stands, the typical floodlights, the tower blocks behind the goal: the Coliseum Alfonso Pérez of Getafe is a very recognizable and characteristic stadium.
+The arc-shaped stands, the typical floodlights, and the tower blocks behind the goal: The Coliseum Alfonso Pérez of Getafe is a very recognizable and characteristic stadium.
 Rarely sold-out but the atmosphere can be a little intimidating, especially in combination with the fighting football the club has been playing for years now.
 The stadium is newer than you might think, opened just in 1998.
 Getafe was (and is) a local club from the suburbs of southern Madrid, who just started to make name for themselves this century.
-Fun fact: the stadium is named after the relatively young footballer Alfonso Pérez (born in 1972), but he never played a single match for Getafe.
+Fun fact: The stadium is named after the relatively young footballer Alfonso Pérez (born in 1972), but he never played a single match for Getafe.
 In fact, the former striker of Real Madrid, Real Betis and FC Barcelona didn't even play against them.
-But, the 38-time international is born in Getafe.
+However, the 38-time international is born in Getafe.

 Lots of beers